Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

-We already discussed the advantages and features of these two technologies for creating web applications.
+We discussed the advantages and features of React vs Angular for creating web applications.
 Therefore, it’s time to look at the results of using Angular and React on existing apps.
 Let’s take a look at some of the most popular Angular and React apps.

 Angular Use Cases

 - The Guardian.
 The developers of this British newspaper website used the power of Angular to create an infinite scroll of search results, as well as in the image management system.

 - PayPal.
 Each day, more than 300 million users transact with PayPal.
 Thanks to Angular technology, a system for placing and paying for an order was developed.

 - Upwork.
 Upwork is the largest freelance marketplace that uses Angular to improve responsiveness across devices.